dhall-lang/dhall-lang/standard/type-inference.md

     Γ ⊢ y : A₁
     Γ ⊢ A₀ :⇥ Type
     Γ ⊢ A₁ :⇥ Type
+    A₀ ≡ A₁
     ──────────────────
     Γ ⊢ x === y : Type

 If either side of the equivalence is not a term, then that is a type error.

+If the inferred types do not match, then that is also a type error.

 ## Imports